Izingolweni

-Izingolweni or Ezinqoleni is a town in Ugu District Municipality in the KwaZulu-Natal province of South Africa.
+Izingolweni or eZinqoleni is a town in Ugu District Municipality in the KwaZulu-Natal province of South Africa.
 It was founded in the 1870s as a police and administration post.
 The name comes from the Zulu language word for "place with very shallow holes."

 Izingolweni also consists of a school called Izingolweni Primary which is rumored that it was built by the community.

-This very school is the center of excellence in the place.

-It is very exceptional and produces very fine learners each year.

 Administration

-Ezinqoleni is administered by the Ray Nkonyeni Local Municipality which governs the Lower South Coast of KwaZulu-Natal.
+eZinqoleni is administered by the Ray Nkonyeni Local Municipality which governs the Lower South Coast of KwaZulu-Natal.
 Ezinqoleni was previously administered by the Ezinqoleni Local Municipality but during the 2016 local elections the municipality amalgamated with the Hibiscus Coast Local Municipality to form the new Ray Nkonyeni Local Municipality.